 Maybe I’ve watched too many British cooking shows where they always say Apple Crumble but Google tells me that Apple Crisp is searched about 4 times more often.
 It doesn’t really matter what you call it, it’s the flavour that counts.

 A very good place to start in talking about back to basics in dessert recipes, is the humble Apple Crisp…or is it Apple Crumble?

-It’s Thanksgiving Day here in Canada and while I don’t think we are as bound to the idea of “Thanksgiving Pie” as our US neighbours to the south, you’ll still find quite a few examples of favourite pies on the holiday feast tables here too.
+It’s Thanksgiving Day here in Canada and I don’t think we are as bound to the idea of “Thanksgiving Pie” as our US neighbours to the south.
+However you’ll still find quite a few examples of favourite pies on the holiday feast tables here too.

 While I love all fruit crumbles without exception, the joy of a simple but perfect Apple Crumble is what I enjoy most.

 Apple Crumble is the absolute ideal fall harvest dessert in my opinion.
 With the bounty of the fall harvest in the markets and plenty of beautiful apples varieties to choose from.

 Turning them into a wholesome comfort food dessert could not put them to better use.

 So don’t feel guilty if those Thanksgiving pies never happened.
 You can still have this spectacular Fall harvest dessert in the oven in 20 minutes or so.